Daltz333/docs.vigem.org/x360ce-to-vigem.md

 ## Download VDX and x360ce

 - Please grab the appropriate build for your version of Windows.
-If in doubt, choose x32 or x86 bit builds.
+If in doubt, choose 32-Bit (x86) builds.
 - Download the latest VDX application from [here](https://buildbot.vigem.org/builds/VDX/master/) (select the highest version number for the latest edition)
 - Download the latest x360ce application from [here](https://github.com/x360ce/x360ce#download)